Skip to main content

 WordPress uploading guide

-I wrote this guide for the editors at Palaver Arts Magazine, an online arts publication at the University of Southern California.
+This guide was written for the editors of Palaver Arts Magazine, an online arts publication at the University of Southern California.

 Upload image and media files

-To upload new image and media files, follow these steps:
+To upload new image and media files, complete the following steps:

 On the sidebar, click Media > Add new.